Predicting Gene Expression with AI-powered Enformer and Machine Learning

 Introduction

-Did you know that less than 2% of our genes create proteins, while the other 98% hide secrets in the non-coding DNA?
+Did you know that less than 2% of DNA in our whole genome codes for proteins, while the other 98% hide secrets in the non-coding DNA?

 This non-coding DNA plays a crucial role in deciding when and where those protein-making genes should play their major role.

-Genes are a set of instructions for building and running our body.
-Gene expression follows the instructions to decide when and how much of a gene's message should be used to make proteins.
+That’s where gene expression comes in—it decides when, where, and how much of a gene's message should be used to make proteins.

 Understanding gene instructions isn't always easy.
 That's where annotation plays a crucial role.

-Annotation helps scientists figure out the parts of the gene sequence that control the process of gene expression, telling us when and where certain genes should be active.
+Annotation helps scientists identify the parts of the gene sequence that control gene expression, telling us when and where certain genes should be active.

 In this blog, we will understand Enformer architecture made by Google Deepmind for Gene Expression.

-We will learn how Enformer helps in finding out why a certain genetic variant, rs11644125, might affect our immune system.
+Moreover, we will learn how Enformer helps discover why a certain genetic variant, rs11644125, might affect our immune system.

-We will explore the real-life applications of Enformer and how it helps scientists predict changes in our DNA, called genetic variants, which might impact our health.
+We will also explore Enformer's real-life applications and how it helps scientists predict changes in our DNA, called genetic variants, that might impact our health.

 The Challenge of Non-Coding DNA